Bazz94/my_movie_list/README.md

 3. The Users page lets users add or remove movies from thier list, as well as change the order of movies.

 ### Why
 I created this project to learn about the basics of web development.
-I will also add it to my dev portfolio.

 ### Database Structure
 #### Movies Table